PierreCharles/LoanApproval---Projet-Cloud/README.md

 ## AccManager

-Realized by Julien

 AppManager is deploying here : https://1-dot-accmanager-1294.appspot.com/rest/bankAccount/

 The accManager is a webservice CRUD on bank account, allow to Create, Read, Update, Delete accounts with a firstName, lastName, account id, amount of the account and the risk

 - /getAccounts --> method to return all the accounts
 - /createAccount --> method to create an account with JSON POST
-- /getAccount/{accountId} --> return to get an account with his ID in param
+- /getAccount/{accountId} --> return an account with his ID in param
+- /getAccountByProperty --> return an account with the lastName and firstName in param POST ( JSON datas)
 - /updateAccount --> method to update an account wich is send in POST or PUT HTTP Request
 - /deleteAccount/{idAccount} --> delete an account with his ID with GET or DELETE HTTP Request